bluegreen-labs/foto/README.md

 Although the techiques as presented in these papers is applied on a canopy level, the principle works on images of all types.

+Please cite the software in publication as: Koen Hufkens (2019). khufkens/foto: an R implementation of the "fourier transform textural ordination" method (Version v1.0.2).
+Zenodo.

 ## Installation

 ### stable release